Placements in Residential Care

 In making this request, the social worker will be asked to provide information about the child, the type of placement sought, the Care Plan, the date by which the placement is required, the likely length of time for which the placement is required and the expected level of contact between the child and parents.
 The social worker should also outline any risks associated in making the placement.

-The Placement Matching Panel (PMP) will make a recommendation for the relevant Registered Manager/s to consider various matching factors.
 The Head of Service (Localities) receive minutes from the PMP; and so are informed of possible changes and can thus make representations if necessary.

 If such a placement is available or if there is a possibility of a placement by the required date, the social worker will be advised accordingly.